Christmas shopping can be a nightmare, especially if you leave it too late and have to rely on heaving high streets to find last minute gifts.

 John Lewis Click & Collect and Collect+

-John Lewis also runs a Click & Collect service for ordering online.
+John Lewis runs a Click & Collect service for ordering online too.
 If you order an item by 8pm you are able to collect it from a designated store by 2pm the day after.
 That includes both branches of John Lewis and select Waitrose supermarkets.

 You can find a Collect+ store near you here.

-If you don't want to order your goods from any of the above, you can always Doddle.it.
+If you don't want to order your goods from any of the above, you can always Doddle them.

 You just need to put an alternative address when you check out after shopping online and choose a Doddle shop nearby, along with your name and Doddle account number.